-2. Review Process
+1. Review Process

-During the review process, Song-Brown staff will verify submission of all required information as specified in this Grant Guide and score applications using only the established evaluation/scoring criteria.
+During the review process, Song-Brown staff will verify the submission of all required information as specified in this Grant Guide and score applications using only the established evaluation and scoring criteria.
 Staff will advise the Commission on application revisions.
+The most competitive applicants are those most consistent with the intent of the grant opportunity.

-If, in the opinion of OSHPD, an application contains false or misleading information, or includes documentation that does not support an attribute or condition claimed, OSHPD will reject the application.
-OSHPD reserves the right to reject any or all applications or to reduce the amount of funding provided to an applicant.
+If, in the opinion of OSHPD, an application contains false or misleading information, or provides documentation that does not support an attribute or condition claimed, OSHPD will reject the application.
+OSHPD reserves the right to reject any or all applications or to reduce the amount funded to an applicant.

-Applicants may not change their application after the application deadline.
+An applicant may not change its application after the application deadline.